die casting factory

 ZA-alloys Material

 ZA alloys are another serial products among zinc family on basic of zinc alloys.
 So this kind of zinc alloys are often used in applications requiring high strength and corrosion resistance, such as in the aerospace and automotive industries.
 ZA alloys are lighter than zamk alloys due to higher aluminum content composition.
 This kind of alloy metal always has a strong tentile strength, and ensure the die casting part has a good integrated structure.
 So ZA alloys are applied for many lightweight precision components for aersopace and automotive industries.
 But ZA alloys all have a higher melting points (420-480°C), comparison to one of Zamak alloys(380-420°C).
+In application scope, zamak is used more wider than za.

 Composition Of ZA Alloys